 CAUTION: EAT WITH CARE

-Aside from being unethical, it is also illegal to harvest living plants from New Zealand’s national parks and reserves so during non-emergency situations you cannot remove edible wild plants from the forest.
+Aside from being unethical, it’s also illegal to harvest living plants from New Zealand’s national parks and reserves, so during non-emergency situations you can’t remove edible wild plants from the forest.
 However, there are many other places where many of the plants, such as ferns and flaxes, grow – you might even already have some in your own backyard.
-Removing some of the plant to strengthen your knowledge of wild foods is quite acceptable if it will not harm the plant and if the location is not a protected one.
+Removing some of the plant to strengthen your knowledge of wild foods is quite acceptable if it doesn’t harm the plant and if the location isn’t a protected one.

 WHY GORSE IS A GREAT PLANT TO ADD TO YOUR PANTRY

 A surprisingly wonderful survival food to keep in mind is the much-despised gorse.
 Gorse is sadly invading many areas of New Zealand but it also means, depending on your particular survival situation, you may just be able to find it within your reach.

 The well-known bright yellow flowers are quite edible and are simply eaten raw or steeped into a tea, tasting somewhat like almonds.
 Although slightly toxic due to alkaloids, the small level of toxicity is not something to be concerned about in a survival situation.
 Neither the seeds nor pods are edible.

 Another interesting note about gorse flowers is that Bach practitioners often prescribe their essence for individuals who have given up hope, those that have lost motivation.
 This negative state is something that you want to avoid in a survival situation, so a tea from the bright little yellow flowers wouldn’t go astray.